Alex-Hewitt-tech/Concrete-Prediction/README.md

 This project builds a neural network to classify concrete strength into three levels: low, medium, and high, using numerical features from the dataset.
 The data is preprocessed by encoding the target variable and splitting it into training and testing sets.
 A baseline model with two hidden layers is initially trained and evaluated.
 To improve performance, outliers are removed, features are normalized, and a more complex neural network with dropout layers is developed to prevent overfitting.
 The model's accuracy is evaluated through a classification report, confusion matrix, and training/validation loss plots.
 Results indicate that the improved model performs well, with accurate predictions and no signs of overfitting or underfitting.

 ## Code Setup
-You can simply download the concrete data in the data folder on this repository named 'concrete.csv' and also download the code named concrete_prediction.py in the src folder where the source code is.
+You can simply download the concrete data in the data folder on this repository named 'concrete.csv' and also download the code named concrete_prediction.py in the src folder.

 I used Google Colab to create this code and I had to upload the data into the environment to read it but for other python environments you can do concrete = pd.read_csv('C:/Users/Computer Username/Downloads/concrete.csv').